-- 1. Member Services
+- 1. Members services

-- 2. Community Activities
+- 2. Festivals

-- 3. Business Community Development
+- 3. Community Development

-Business Community Development
+Community Development

-The Business Community Development function includes two tasks:
+The Community Development function includes two tasks:

-- 1. Assisting the Village with planning and construction of the First Street Phase II expansion and construction of the Menser Drive industrial park road. - 2.
-Planning of future Wayfinding elements of the Village and Township including streets and parks as well as installation of telecommunication system improvements.
+- 1. Assisting the Village with planning and construction of the First Street Phase II expansion and construction of the Mensinger Drive industrial park road. - 2.
+Planning of future entryway landscaping, trail way elements of the Village & Township Parks plan and lastly installation of telecommunication system improvements.